25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## FAQ for resources

 - Can I create a dynamic amount of resources?
-- No, you can’t.
+- No, you can't.
 Everything in the CloudFormation template has to be declared.
-You can’t perform code generation there
+You can't perform code generation there

 - Is every AWS Service supported?
 - Almost.
 Only a select few niches are not there yet